 Can ATG Delay the Onset of Type 1?

 On June 25, 2018, TrialNet announced some promising primary findings from the first year of their two year study on ATG and GCSF.
 These primary findings suggest that “low dose ATG preserved beta cell function and improved insulin production.”
-This trial was based on a pilot study that suggested that ATG in combination with GCSF has the potential to preserve insulin production for more than a year for newly diagnosed Type 1 diabetics (having been diagnosed less than 2 years before treatment).
+This trial was based on a pilot study that suggested that ATG in combination with GCSF has the potential to preserve insulin production for more than a year for newly diagnosed people with type 1 diabetes (having been diagnosed less than two years before treatment).

 Type 1 diabetes is an autoimmune disease in which T cells attack beta cells, which are the cells in the pancreas that produce and secrete insulin in the body.
-In Type 1 diabetes, not enough insulin is produced because these beta cells become compromised.
+In type 1 diabetes, not enough insulin is produced because these beta cells become compromised.
 This degradation of beta begins before diagnosis and usually continues after diagnosis.
-In fact, an estimated 10-20% of beta cells remain functional on average at time of T1D diagnosis.
+In fact, an estimated 10-20 percent of beta cells remain functional on average at time of type 1 diabetes (T1D) diagnosis.

 In this study by TrialNet, researchers wanted to see if insulin loss could be stalled if some combination of ATG and GCSF was taken by those who had been diagnosed within 100 days of starting treatment.
 At one year out, the researchers have promising findings: at low dosages, the immunosuppressant drug (ATG) taken without GCSF does preserve beta cell function, which are the pancreatic cells that produce and secrete insulin.
 Additionally (and probably therefore), insulin production also improved.
 A1C levels were also significantly reduced for those in the study that were just taking ATG, which is an indicator of better blood sugar control.
 Those that took both ATG and GCSF together did not see these benefits.